uesleibros/wasabi/docs/ERRORS.md

 ### ERR_INACTIVITY_TIMEOUT (24)

 **What happened:** No data was received from the server within the configured inactivity timeout period.

 **Common causes:**

-- Server stopped sending data
+* Server stopped sending data.
-- Network interruption that did not fully close the socket
+* Network interruption that did not fully close the socket.
-- Inactivity timeout is set too short for the application protocol
+* Inactivity timeout is set too short for the application protocol.
-- Server expects the client to send periodic messages to stay alive
+* Server expects the client to send periodic messages to stay alive.

 **What to check:**

-- Increase the timeout via `WebSocketSetInactivityTimeout`
+* Increase the timeout via `WebSocketSetInactivityTimeout`.
-- Enable heartbeat via `WebSocketSetPingInterval`
+* Enable heartbeat via `WebSocketSetPingInterval`.
-- Check if the server requires periodic client messages
+* Check if the server requires periodic client messages.
-- Enable auto reconnect for automatic recovery
+* Enable auto reconnect for automatic recovery.

 ```vb
 ' Recommended resilient configuration